Guide to what’s on in London in March 2014

 New art installation coming to The Curve at the Barbican.
 Unique Visual Artists have created ‘a carefully choreographed sequence of light, sound and movement, which responds to the unique space of the Curve’, featuring 12 pendulums which activate light and sound.
 Free admission.
 Be prepared for possible queues at peak times.
 Barbican Centre, Silk Street, EC2Y 8DS.
 Nearest tube: Barbican or Moorgate.
 For more information, visit the Barbican website.

-Posted on 3 March 2014, in Entertainment, Festivals, London, Tourist Attractions and tagged london, March 2014, Things to do in London, What's On Guide.
+Posted on 3 Mar 2014, in Entertainment, Festivals, London, Tourist Attractions and tagged London, Things to do in London, What's On Guide.
 Bookmark the permalink.
 Comments Off on Guide to what’s on in London in March 2014.